gnovakov/PopularMovies_Kotlin/README.md

 - Kotlin
 - Dagger 2 (For Dependency Injection)
-- Coroutines (For Managing Background Tasks)
+- rxJava (For Managing Background Tasks)
 - Retrofit (For Networking)
 - JetPack
     - ViewModel (For managing UI related data in a lifecycle conscious way)